RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

         -auto_detect_glycan_connections

-    * the maximum and minimum bond lengths for a conection to be found are 1.3 and 1.6 A. Since many structures are chemically incorrect, these parameters can be changed to detect unphysical bonds, too:
+    * the maximum and minimum bond lengths for a conection to be found are at a default of 1.15 and 1.65 A. Since many structures are chemically incorrect, these parameters can be changed to detect unphysical bonds, too:

              -min_bond_length < Real >
              -max_bond_length < Real >